Zeioth/XFCE-Wacom-Settings/README.md

 **What options should I choose during the installation?**

 Just press enter.
-The default configuration will work just fine.
+The default configuration will work fine.

 **Why are my settings so ugly?**